fluid-player/fluid-player/README.md

     ]
     // ...
     ```
-    It is possible to set multiple mid-rol Ads however only one pre-roll and one post-roll Ad is supported.
+    It is possible to set multiple mid-roll Ads however only one pre-roll and one post-roll Ad is supported.
 The mid-roll Ad requires a `timer` property which can schedule the show as below:
     * `timer: number` Ad plays after the specified number of seconds (Example `timer: 10`)
     * `timer: "xx%"` Ad plays after xx percent of the content
         ```javascript